angelinaaziz/airline-flights-carbon-footprint/README.md

 # airline-flights-carbon-footprint
-A CLI tool developed in rust to estimate the carbon footprint of flighst
+A CLI tool developed in rust to estimate the carbon footprint of flights